ZhiRongDev/HiCPEP/docs/source/index.rst

 How to build this document
 ==========================

-The document is created with `Sphinx documentation <https://www.sphinx-doc.org/en/master/>`_.
+The document is created with the `Sphinx documentation <https://www.sphinx-doc.org/en/master/>`_.
 All the HTML pages will be placed in the ``build`` directory.

 .. code:: bash